openharmony/docs/en/application-dev/reference/apis/js-apis-commonEvent.md

 setCode(code: number, callback: AsyncCallback\<void>): void

 Sets the result code for this common event.
-This API uses a callback to return the result.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Notification.CommonEvent